Python Requests: Retry Failed Requests [2024]

 Types of Failed Requests

-Understanding the reasons behind a failed request will allow you to develop strategies to deal with each case.
-Essentially, we can talk of requests that timed out (there's no response from the server) and requests that returned an error.
+Understanding the reasons behind a failed request will allow you to develop mitigation strategies for each case.
+We can categorize failed requests into:

 Let's see each one.

-When faced with timeout scenarios, consider checking your internet connection, as a stable connection may suggest the problem is server related.
+When faced with timeout scenarios, consider checking your internet connection.
+A stable connection may suggest the problem is server-related.

-You can catch exceptions related to timeouts, such as requests.Timeout, and implement a Python retry mechanism conditionally or with strategies like exponential backoff.
-We'll look at these later on.
+In Python, you can catch exceptions related to timeouts, such as requests.exceptions.Timeout, and implement a Python retry mechanism conditionally or with strategies like exponential backoff.
+We'll look at these later on in this guide.

-When a request is unsuccessful, it'll most often return an error response, which typically comes with a specific status code and an error message.
-The first tells what went wrong, and the second includes additional information that can provide insights into the actual problem.
-For instance:
+This type of request failure typically comes with a specific status code and an error message telling you what went wrong, including additional information that can provide insights into the problem.

 Output

-Your first approach to addressing this scenario is to review both the status code and error message while ensuring that the request is properly formed.
-If you suspect that the error results from a temporary problem or server issues, you may retry the request with caution.
+Your first approach to addressing this issue is to review the HTTP status code and error message while ensuring the request is formed correctly.
+If you suspect the error results from a temporary problem or server issues, you may retry the request cautiously.

 Frustrated that your web scrapers are blocked once and again?